Albert Low

 Hakuin Zenji is one of Japan’s most celebrated Zen masters.
 Tradition tells us that he single-handedly revived Rinzai Zen in Japan.
 He was an artist, calligrapher and writer, as well as being a Zen master.
 He said that writing is verbal prajna and his writings are vigorous, courageous, and always to the point.
 The Chant in Praise of Zazen, Zazen Wasan, is justifiably one of his best-known works.

-Living With Yourself: A voyage of discovery
+Living With Yourself: A Voyage of Discovery

 In this book Albert Low invites you to put into practice the benefits of Zen.
 He uses the words of Descartes, "I think, therefore I am," as a springboard to a deeper pool of wisdom to be found in Zen Buddhism.
 Written with clarity, he uses Christian, Sufi and Hindu sources as well as Zen Buddhist.
 By so doing, he explains Zen in Western terms, making it accessible both in theory and in practice.